 - Bring friends.
 Guadalupe Canyon is a great place to hang out with friends.
 Remember, soaking is a mellow activity.
 The campground will be pretty quiet and there are posted signs against playing radios.

 - Make sure you get Mexican auto insurance.
-We got ours through Discover Baja for the great price and quality service.
+We got ours through Baja Bound for the great price and quality service.

 - Download your maps before you go.
 You can save maps offline before reaching Mexico and not worry about international data.
 Also, having a digital map will help navigate the dry lake bed.